macrozone/toggle-box-bridge/README.md

 ## Install
 To use the boilerplate you need to install Meteor and Mantra-cli first.
-You should also read the meteor mantra specification sice this boilerplate is based on it.
+You should also read the meteor mantra specification since this boilerplate is based on it.
 We use mantra-cli to create new components, collections etc.

 **Meteor:**